AnonymerNiklasistanonym/MoonpieBot/README.md

 3. Follow the instructions and click `Connect`
 4. After enabling permission you get forwarded to a page where you can get the token

+## Inspect Database

+To inspect the SQLite database and edit it or run custom queries (for example for development) the program [DB Browser for SQLite](https://sqlitebrowser.org/dl/) can be used.

 ### Development

 - The entry point of the app is `src/index.ts`